Adobe-Marketing-Cloud/mobile-services/sdks/iOS/AppleWatch_README.txt

 ** Configuring the WatchKit Extension **

 1. Ensure that ADBMobileConfig.json is a member of you WatchKit Extension’s target
-3. In the Build Phases tab of your WatchKit Extension’s target, expand the “Link Binary with Libraries” section and add the following libraries:
+2. In the Build Phases tab of your WatchKit Extension’s target, expand the “Link Binary with Libraries” section and add the following libraries:
    - AdobeMobileLibrary_Watch.a
    - libsqlite3.tbd
-4. In your class that implements the WKExtensionDelegate protocol, import WatchConnectivity and add the WCSessionDelegate protocol
+3. In your class that implements the WKExtensionDelegate protocol, import WatchConnectivity and add the WCSessionDelegate protocol
 	#import <WatchConnectivity/WatchConnectivity.h>
-	@interface AppDelegate : UIResponder <UIApplicationDelegate, WCSessionDelegate>
+	@interface ExtensionDelegate : NSObject <WKExtensionDelegate, WCSessionDelegate>
+4. In the implementation file of your extension delegate class, import the AdobeMobileLibrary.
+	#import “ADBMobile.h”
 5. In applicationDidFinishLaunching of your extension delegate, configure your WCSession BEFORE making any calls to the ADBMobile library

 	// check for session availability